 - attend a 4-hour in-person session per week

-TBD; the next course cycle is planned for spring 2024.
+TBD; the next course cycle is planned for autumn 2024.

 Clincial researchers and PhD students enrolled at the University of Basel (Faculty of Medicine, Biomedical Engineering, Biomedical Ethics, Medicines Development, Nursing Science, Public Health/ Epidemiology or Sport Science) are eligible to register for the course.
 Please contact us if you are interested, but enrolled in another PhD programme.
 In general, all persons interested in these topics are welcome.